 Hearing the feedback of your team is essential to help you improve the implementation of your new software.
 Conducting a survey is an effective way to make an assessment of your onboarding process.
 The team can offer suggestions to help you realize how you can maximize the software to its highest value.
 Team members will also feel like their opinions are heard which can result to encourage them in becoming more engaged during the process.

 Here’s a simple guide you can use to conduct your survey.
 The team member can rate from one to 10 whether they agree or disagree to the statements.
 Some factors you want to cover include:

 Are you ready to implement your project management software yet?
-If you paid careful attention to the items in our list, you should be standing on solid ground to have a go at it.
+If you paid careful attention to the items on our list, you should be standing on solid ground to have a go at it.
 Remember, these are some of the most dependable pieces of advice culled from actual practice needing just a few adjustments in your specific case.
-If you are like most of companies, you can also test-drive Wrike at no cost, which many find to have most of the features they need in their project management platform requirements.
-You can easily sign up for a Wrike free trial here.
+If you are like most of the companies, you can also test-drive monday.com at no cost, which many find to have most of the features they need in their project management platform requirements.
+You can easily sign up for monday.com free trial here.

 FinancesOnline is available for free for all business professionals interested in an efficient way to find top-notch SaaS solutions.
 We are able to keep our service free of charge thanks to cooperation with some of the vendors, who are willing to pay us for traffic and sales opportunities provided by our website.
 Please note, that FinancesOnline lists all vendors, we’re not limited only to the ones that pay us, and all software providers have an equal opportunity to get featured in our rankings and comparisons, win awards, gather user reviews, all in our effort to give you reliable advice that will enable you to make well-informed purchase decisions.